 Nobody ever intends to face charges of intoxication manslaughter in Houston.
 The situation is difficult for all involved, and it’s natural to want to take responsibility for your case and your freedom.

-Without question, the first thing you should do is find an intoxication manslaughter lawyer in Houston.
+Without question, the first thing you should do is find a Houston intoxication manslaughter lawyer.
 You need quality defense.
 Manslaughter in Texas is considered a 2nd-degree felony, a charge which carries a sentence of 2-20 years in state prison and/or a $10,000 fine.

 After you have yourself an intoxication manslaughter lawyer, there are important questions you should ask yourself and your lawyer about your case.
 Remember: These are serious charges.
 The more you know, the better.
 If you need more resources, here’s where you might want to start:

 - What is the penalty for intoxication manslaughter in Texas?